LZDQ/CTFWriteups/seccon13/final/rtldsbx/sol.md

 ## Official sol

 The official solution adds another interpreter in the program header.
-As `mean elf` says, there should be only one interpreter in the program headers.
+As `man elf` says, there should be only one interpreter in the program headers.
 If we add another one after all the important ones for runtime, `ldd` will take into accounts of the last one interpreter, but when it gets executed, only the first one is used.